 Important reminder!
 Once you have acquired a domain, it can be yours forever if you do not forget to renew.
 Any property has an expiration date.
 If you register a brand-new name, you can register it for a minimum of one or up to 10 years.
 The most common extensions like .com, .net, or some country codes like .de only cost less than USD 20 registration fee per year.

 It is essential to check the expiration date of a domain you just bought at an auction.

 The expiration date might be a few years down the road, or it might expire next month.
-If you love and value your domain - and if you like to keep it - it is best to set it at automatic renewal at your host or your broker.
+If you love and value your domain - and if you like to keep it - it is best to set it at your host or broker's automatic renewal.
 It would be a safeguard to make sure you own it as long as you like.